aws-samples/amazon-fsx-workshop/fsx-windows/workshop/8-workspaces-access/README.md

 Errors or corrections?
 Email us at [darrylo@amazon.com](mailto:darrylo@amazon.com).

 ---

-### Map from WorkSpaces
+### Prerequisites

-You must first complete [**Prerequisites**](../0-prerequisites) and the previous step [**Create a file system**](../2-launch-clients)
+* An AWS account with administrative level access
+* An Amazon FSx for Windows File Server
+* Amazon WorkSpaces

 WARNING!!
 This workshop environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and completing the steps below.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

+---
+### Map from WorkSpaces

+You must first complete [**Prerequisites**](../0-prerequisites) and the previous step [**Launch clients**](../2-launch-clients)

 ### Step 8.1: Log on to the Windows WorkSpace